 Experience.
 Our fellowship-trained neurologists, neurosurgeons, pain management specialists, and neuro-oncologists are widely recognized as experts in their fields, diagnosing and treating the most complicated conditions that cause back pain.

 Innovative Care.
-Under the leadership of internationally known neurosurgeon Dong Kim, MD, the team at UTHealth Neurosciences offers patients innovative technology and access to groundbreaking clinical trials.
+The team at UTHealth Neurosciences offers patients innovative technology and access to groundbreaking clinical trials.
 They are among the most experienced in their specialties, providing advanced treatments for spine disorders, from medical management to minimally invasive and stereotactic surgical procedures.

 Outcomes.
 We consistently exceed benchmarks for length of stay and mortality, meaning that our patients recover well – and quickly – from surgery

 Technology and Research.
 We use the most sophisticated equipment for the diagnosis and treatment of neurological conditions that cause back pain.
 Our patients also have access to the latest clinical trials.